lopezdsr/sql-query/index_management.md

 ValueList | Stores the list of unique values for the column | =,IN,LIKE | All types BloomFilter | Using bloom filter technique for set membership | =,IN | Byte, string, long, integer, short

-Use ValueList for a column if the number of distinct values for that column per object is typically much smaller than the total number of values for that column per object (otherwise, the index could be as big as that column of the data set).
+Use ValueList for a column if the number of distinct values for that column per object is typically much smaller than the total number of values for that column per object (otherwise, the index could be undesirably large).
 Use BloomFilter if the number of distinct column values per object is high.

 Indexes, or data skipping metadata, are stored in a location you specify.
-Note that metadata is much smaller than the data itself.
+Note that metadata is typically much smaller than the data itself.
 If changes are made to some of the objects in the data set after index creation, refresh the indexes.
-Otherwise, data skipping still works correctly, however it cannot skip the changed objects.
+Otherwise, data skipping still works correctly, but it cannot skip the changed objects.

 ## Usage
 {: #usage_ds}